The Best Boat Insurance

 Farmers presents its policyholders with a host of discounts.
 If you hold more than one policy with Farmers, take a safety course, equip your vessel with safety devices, lay up your boat for at least three months a year, or pay your entire premium in one lump sum, you stand to save.

-The company also offers a dry docking discount, which rewards you for taking your vessel out of the water for three or more winter months.
-And if you take your boating excursions to the next level by entering fishing competitions or setting sail for warmer seas, upgrade to the Elite package.
+If you take your boating excursions to the next level by entering fishing competitions or setting sail for warmer seas, upgrade to the Elite package.
 This one pays your entrance fees, extends your navigation area beyond the U.S., and generally beefs up your coverage limits on all counts.

 Points to consider